spitzgoby/e63_final_proj/readme.md

 Goal
 -----
-Demonstrate an end to end solution for mobile analytics utilizing tools discussed during in class
+Demonstrate an end to end solution for mobile analytics utilizing tools discussed in class

 Components
 ----------